For more on Vann:

 Vann Fulfs was a 2013 graduate of Ballard High School, Justin’s high school alma mater.
 In 2016, Vann graduated from Columbia College of the Arts in Chicago, after busting it out to finish college in 3 years!
-He is in the process of applying to assistant editing positions across Chicago and in New York and continues to create short films on the side.
-“My future has never looked so bright and that is thanks to what you have all done”.
+He said at the time, “My future has never looked so bright and that is thanks to what you have all done.”

 Vann’s personal projects investigate the subcultures in the greater Chicago area, for example: